 Posted on Thursday 10th November 2011

-In addition, The Heart Centre at the Cumberland Infirmary is opening at the end of this month.
-Patients requiring coronary angioplasty operations will be able to have these for the first time in Cumbria when this new service begins in a dedicated unit at the hospital.
-It means that over 700 patients in North Cumbria will benefit each year with a service delivered closer to home.
+James is offering his full support to The Heart Centre at the Cumberland Infirmary which North Cumbria University Hospitals NHS Trust will be opening at the end of November.
+Patients requiring coronary angioplasty operations will be able to have these for the first time in Cumbria at The Heart Centre.

 James said: “My angioplasty saved my life so I am extremely pleased that patients with heart disease will now be able to undergo treatment at the Cumberland Infirmary.
 Patients benefit from quick diagnosis and treatment so I believe The Heart Centre could help save many lives in Cumbria.”